cbagwell/llm.vim/README.md

     * Prompt can be passed in or editted within `llmchat` buffer.
     * Optionally paste in context using visual selection or ranges.
   * **:LLMRead**
-    * Uses `llm` to read a prompt and add the response to the next line in the current buffer.
+    * Uses `llm` to send a prompt and add the response to the next line in the current buffer (similar to `:r !llm "Write a poem about LLMS"`).
       The function llm#LLMRead(prompt) can also be used to return a string.
 While in insert mode, you can use this syntax:
      `<C-r>=llm#LLMRead('Return a dogs name.
 Just the name itself.')`
+  * **:LLMDoc**
+    * Uses `llm` to generate code documentation for the current range/visual selection.
+For example, visual select a function to document.
   * **:LLMCancel**
     * Cancels any currently running `llm` job.
 If no job is running, it will display a message.